Geelanis Anniversary: Pakistan Reaffirms Support To People Of Kashmir - UrduPoint

 Geelani would be remembered for his matchless sacrifices and unconditional love for Kashmir and for Pakistan, she added.

-"Today, we pay rich tribute to his life-long dedication for justice and freedom, and reaffirm our support to the people of Indian Illegally Occupied Jammu & Kashmir.
+"Today, we pay rich tribute to his life-long dedication for justice and freedom, and reaffirm our support to the people of IIOJK.
 We also urge the Government of India to give unhindered access to his family and followers to his final resting place," the spokesperson remarked.

+To a question, she said Jammu and Kashmir was an internationally recognised disputed territory, whose final disposition was to be made in accordance with the United Nations resolutions and the wishes of the Kashmiri people.

+"Any other process cannot serve as a substitute to the grant of the right to self-determination of the Kashmiri people.
+Any other developments in IIOJK will be observed and examined in Pakistan and we will give our reaction if there are any further developments.